Lyken17/Efficient-PyTorch/README.md

 Now most frameworks adapt `CUDNN` as their backends.
 Without special optimization, the inference time is similiar across frameworks.
 To optimize training time, we focus on other points such as

 ## Data Loader
 The default combination `datasets.ImageFolder` + `data.DataLoader` is not enough for large scale classification.
-According to my experience, even I switch to Samsung 960 Pro (read 3.5 GB/s, write 2.0 GB/s), whole training pipeline still suffers at disk I/O.
+According to my experience, even I upgrade to Samsung 960 Pro (read 3.5 GB/s, write 2.0 GB/s), whole training pipeline still suffers at disk I/O.

-The reason causing is the slow reading of discountiuous small chunks.
-You should have experienced one or two times, for example, type `ls` command under original ImageNet validation folder.
-To optimize, we need to compress small JPEG images into a large binary file.
+The reason causing is the slow reading of **discountiuous small chunks**.
+To optimize, we need to dump small JPEG images into a large binary file.
 TensorFlow has its own `TFRecord` and MXNet uses `recordIO`.
-Beside these two, there are many other options like `hdf5`, `pth`, `n5`, `lmdb` etc. Here I will choose `lmdb`, because of its super effienceny.
+Beside these two, there are other options like `hdf5`, `pth`, `n5`, `lmdb` etc. Here I choose `lmdb` because

+1. `TFRecord` is a private protocal which is hard to hack into. `RecordIO`'s documentation is confusing and do not provide a clean python API.
+2. `hdf5` `pth` `n5`, though with a very straightforward json-like API, require to put the whole file into memory.
+This is not practicle when you play with large dataset like imagenet.

 ## Data Parallel (On-going)
-The default data parallel of PyTorch, powerd by `nn.DataParallel` is in-efficienct!
+The default data parallel of PyTorch, powerd by `nn.DataParallel`, is in-efficienct!
+Fisrt, because the GIL of Python, multi-threading do not fully utilize all cores.
+Second, the collective scheme of `DataParallel` is to gather all results on `cuda:0`.
+It leads to imbalance workload and sometimes OOM especially you are running models for segmentation.

+`nn.DistributedDataParllel` provides a more elegant solution.